noahehall/theBookOfNoah/0current/languages/shell/bash.md

 # bash scripting

 - most of this should have come straight from the bash pocket ref (bash v4.4)
-- hopefully this will be my last bash cheatsheet and I can simplify `
+- hopefully this will be my last bash cheatsheet

 - reading 96
 - page 44, arrays